MicrosoftDocs/win32/desktop-src/direct3d10/d3dx10-weld-epsilons.md

 ---
-description: Specifies tolerance values for each vertex component when comparing vertices to determine if they are similar enough to be welded together. ms.assetid: b28a17bd-5d5b-41b3-86d9-327f5497fc94
+description: D3DX10_WELD_EPSILONS structure - Specifies tolerance values for each vertex component when comparing vertices to determine if they are similar enough to be welded together. ms.assetid: b28a17bd-5d5b-41b3-86d9-327f5497fc94
 title: D3DX10_WELD_EPSILONS structure (D3DX10.h)
 ms.topic: reference